 |1.
 Boosted 2nd Gen.||22 mph||7 miles||220 lbs||See price now|

 5. Inboard M1

-One of the things that you’d come to expect from electric skateboards that cost over 1000$ is that they will have unheard of top speeds, can cover hundreds of miles on single charge or that they can hold and carry weight like pack mules.
+One of the things that you’d come to expect from electric skateboards that cost over 1000$ is that they will have unheard-of top speeds, can cover hundreds of miles on a single charge or that they can hold and carry weight like pack mules.

 Things will get even more depressing when I share what the average mileage on a single battery charge is.
 Coming in at 7 miles, it has one of the worst ranges out of all the electric skateboards that I’ve had the privilege of testing.
 So what’s the deal then, why would anyone spend that much money to buy Inboard M1?
 It has everything to do with the reliability of the brand, and some very interesting choices when it comes to designing M1.

 Let’s first deal with the issue of a limited range on a single battery charge.
 Even though you only get 7 miles out of a single charge, M1 has easily swappable batteries.
 A single latch needs to be turned to release the empty battery and again returned once the full battery is placed in the slot, to secure it in place.
 True you need to purchase additional batteries, which have quite a steep price of $250, but with additional batteries, you can extend the range to 14 or 21 miles.
 Plus, it takes just 1.5 hours to charge the battery.

 Dual hub motors feature Inboards in-house “Manta Drive”.
 It is supposed to deliver reliable performance and very precise acceleration/braking, without tugs or anything like that.
 The 1000w motors can battle hills rated at 15%.
 Deck has a smooth and streamlined design.
 Battery and electronics underneath the deck are protected by plastic shielding which is splash-proof.